 - There are still department administrators that have oversight over the department.
 This applies to user management "IS ONLY" the department.
 Admins having oversight of parent departments above it (AND SUB-DEPARTMENTS OF) will not be an issue.

-- The department is still in use in at least one availability rule, including things like self or auto-enrollment availability, automatic inclusion into groups, availability of Mercury content like billboards, news, polls, contests, etc.
+- The department is still in use in at least one availability rule, including things like self or auto-enrollment availability, automatic inclusion into groups, availability of Absorb Engage content like billboards, news, polls, contests, etc.